 10. Aquamarine is Durable Enough for Engagement Rings

 Ranking between 7.5-8 on the Mohs Scale of Hardness puts aquamarine in the “everyday wear” range.
 Careful, though.
-Aquamarine can still scratch on its surface, especially by other harder gemstones like sapphire and diamond.
+Aquamarine can still scratch on its surface, especially other harder gemstones like sapphire and diamond.

-Make sure you’re always gentle with your jewelry, and never make these 7 major fine jewelry mistakes.
+Make sure you’re always gentle with your jewelry and never make these 7 major fine jewelry mistakes.

 1 Comment